Wassailing Events in Devon, Somerset and Dorset 2020

-Even though they have been around for hundreds of years, I know very little about the tradition of the wassail.
+Even though they have been around for hundreds of years, I knew very little about the tradition of the wassail until I started researching them for this blog.
 If you’ve not heard the term before, it’s basically all about apple trees and cider making.
-So I decided to do some research on Wassailing events in Devon and Somerset.
-Maybe this year I’ll get along to one myself.
+It turns out there are quite a number of Wassailing events in Devon, Somerset and Dorset.
+These range from traditional parades of noise, pot banging and morris dancing (perfect for the kids to join in with) to more adult style parties at cider makers.

 Cider Making in the West Country

-We have been enjoying the fruits of our labour this year largely thanks to the hard work of my husband who has been making cider and also “champagne” cider.
-This is really lovely, as it turns the rough scrumpy into a much nicer drink with a fizz, as it undergoes a double fermentation (technical stuff, I just drink it!).
-He’s not convinced we need to hold our own wassail ceremony this January to bless our trees, it could be fun though.
+We have been enjoying the fruits of our labour over the last few years thanks to the work of my husband who has been making cider and also “champagne” cider.
+This is really lovely.
+It turns the rough scrumpy into a much nicer drink with a fizz, as it undergoes a double fermentation (technical stuff, I just drink it!).
+Some local friends will have seen my requests for old champagne bottles.
+He’s not convinced we need to hold our own wassail ceremony this January to bless the trees, it could be fun though.

 What is a Wassail ?